 Half the power in our bodies is derived through the core muscles.
 If the core is distorted by tight fascia, secondary to problems in our feet, the upper back will also distort making us look like DNA.
 This twisting will strain the ligaments as well as the ribs in the upper back region.
 These postures and mechanical movement habits can result in arthritis and disc problems years later.
 It may be more appropriate to look at an x-ray or an MRI in that context, rather than assume the findings on these tests are the problem in most cases.

 Since much of our neck mobility depends on the mid-back and lower back joints as well as the pelvis, when the pelvis is distorted, this will be felt in the neck, arms, and shoulders resulting in…… neck pain.

 Neck pain is a body mobility problem.
 In the worst cases, when a disc is involved in the neck, rarely do doctors look at the rest of the body, even though based on this model, you must.
 This is why a holistic approach that looks at how we move is essential to resolving most neck problems.

 Your chiropractor is the best place to begin your search for relief because chiropractors are holistic practitioners who specialize in the musculoskeletal system.
 The best approach to care begins with a thorough history, where the doctor digs for facts.
-Chiropractic methods such as myofascial release, exercises and manipulation of the spine and extremities are safe and sensible methods to restore motion which will relieve pain.
+Chiropractic methods such as myofascial release, exercises, and manipulation of the spine and extremities are safe and sensible methods to restore motion that will relieve pain.

 If you are about to blame your mattress, sometimes the problems is what we are placing upon it; ourselves.
 Before you buy a new mattress, see your chiropractor first.
 Sometimes, the problem is not the mattress, or even the pillow.
 Sometimes, it is us.